Top Unusual Experiences to Try While being in Siem Reap, Cambodia

 Learn more about landmines

-DIY de-miner Aki Ra opened the Cambodia Landmine Museum to help fund the mass programmes that aim to rid Cambodia of the landmines left during the war, which still litter the country today.
+DIY de-miner Aki Ra opened the Cambodia Landmine Museum to help fund the mass programs that aim to rid Cambodia of the landmines left during the war, which still litter the country today.
 The museum contains a collection of landmines, weapons, and tanks from the Khmer Rouge and Vietnamese occupation.
 An eye-opening insight into the millions of landmines and unexploded objects left behind by decades of conflict.

 Temple Town is littered with giant tanks, brimming with flesh-eating fish, flanked by seats.
 OK, so they’re not as scary as they sound, but plonk your feet in the water and watch the fish race towards them to nibble on the dead skin.
 An unusual experience that will leave you laughing, crying and uncomfortable, all at the same time.
 But the silky-soft feet are worth the squirming.